yshklarov/minesweeper/README.md

 Minesweeper
 ===========

-Minesweeper clone by yakov and 8.5tails.
+This is a clone of [Minesweeper](https://en.wikipedia.org/wiki/Minesweeper_(video_game)).

-There is a "luck" feature: Click the four-leaf clover.
-If you enable luck mode (green clover), whenever you left-click on a hidden cell, the program will attempt to rearrange the mines so that there's no mine in that cell, if it's possible to do so without modifying the visible numbers.
-This way you can avoid losing due to having to guess in the endgame.
+Here's what's special about it: Often, at the end of a Minesweeper game, you need to guess because there's more than one possible arrangement of mines.
+So this version has a "luck" feature: Click the four-leaf clover.
+If you enable luck mode (green clover), whenever you left-click on a hidden cell, the program will attempt to rearrange the mines so that there's no mine in that cell, if it's possible to do so without modifying the visible numbers or the total number of mines remaining.
 Analogously, there's a bad luck mode (red clover), which is useful for training yourself to avoid bad habits.
 If the clover is blue, you'll receive good luck when you click next to a visible number, but not when you click anywhere else.
 Note that chording (middle-click) currently ignores luck.

+Made by yakov and 8.5tails.

 Screenshot
 ----------